mongodb-industry-solutions/retail-unified-commerce/README.md

 👉 For technical deep dives, see the [Frontend README](./frontend/README.md) and [Advanced Search Microservice README](./backend/advanced-search-ms/README.md).

+🗄️ Database & Modeling ->>> See [docs/setup/collections/README.md](./docs/setup/collections/README.md) for setup instructions and insights into our data modeling strategy.
+This section also highlights how MongoDB’s flexibility enables powerful unified commerce solutions.

 🗒️ _Tip_: Check the [ADR documentaion](./docs/adr/) folder for architectural rationales and design choices.

 ---